marabian/useful-keyboard-shortcuts/README.md

 * List out every symbol in the code - `@ in Command Palette` or `control shift .` (this view is better)

-* Find a symbol (e.g. function name) throughout project - `# <symbol name> in Command Palette` (also e.g. type "NAR" to find "NextApiRequest", useful for long class names).
+* Find a symbol (e.g. function name) across project - `# <symbol name> in Command Palette` (also e.g. type "NAR" to find "NextApiRequest", useful for long class names, works for all camel cased words).

 ## Chrome